By Barbara Comito, Director of Marketing and Communications

 Here are five examples of real-life partnerships between local companies and UGM.
 They’re only a drop in the bucket of creative ways businesses can do their less-fortunate neighbors – and themselves! – a lot of good.

 Crazy Campout – Turn a drive into an event.
-Every year, UGM puts on a City-Wide Thanksgiving Dinner for homeless individuals and low-income families.
+Every year, UGM serves a full Thanksgiving dinner for homeless individuals and low-income families.
 We love to give out warm clothing items – thick socks, gloves, hats and scarves – but we don’t always have enough to meet the needs of our 1,000-plus guests.
-This year, 16 Cents, 3 Shoes & 5 Socks, a local furniture store, stepped up to help, holding a weekend campout in the parking lot of one of their stores.
+For three years in a row, 16 Cents, 3 Shoes & 5 Socks, a local furniture store, stepped up to help, holding a weekend campout in the parking lot of one of their stores.
 Thanks to lots of Facebook Live, they collected more than 1,500 pairs of socks and 252 pairs of gloves during the #CrazyCampout.
 Good publicity for the business.
 Lots of needed items for UGM.

 Sponsorship Combined with Volunteering – Larry H Miller Dealerships have underwritten UGM’s City-Wide Thanksgiving Dinner for the past three years.
 The general managers and their spouses, along with other staff members, also come to serve the meal.
 UGM benefits both from the team’s enthusiasm and their underwriting support.
 At the same time, managers and their families bond over a hands-on volunteer experience to a group of people who are generally very grateful.